braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_primer_messages.md

 {% sdk_min_versions ios:5.1.0 android:21.0.0 web:4.0.3 %}

-### Note for Development Teams
+#### Note for development teams

-This new no-code Push Primer prompt will call the native push prompt code automatically when a user clicks the corresponding button.
+This new no-code push primer prompt will call the native push prompt code automatically when a user clicks the corresponding button.
+<br><br>
 You should remove any manual push permission code from your app to avoid requesting permission at the wrong time.
 Instead, let the Braze SDK handle push permission when a user clicks on an in-app message button accepting push permission.

 {% tabs %}